-Star fruit, also known as carambola, is a star shaped tropical fruit with sweet and sour flavor.
-Carambola is native to Malayan peninsula and cultivated in many parts of Southeast Asia, Pacific islands and China for its fruits.
+Star fruit, also known as carambola, is a star-shaped tropical fruit with sweet and sour flavor.
+Carambola is native to the Malayan peninsula and cultivated in many parts of Southeast Asia, Pacific Islands and China for its fruits.
 Although abundant and plentiful, carambola is yet to gain popularity, especially in the western world.

 Scientific name: Averrhoa carambola.
-The genus averrhoa includes two well-known sorrel (Oxalidaceae) families of fruiting trees, carambola and bilimbi (tree cucumber).
+The genus Averrhoa includes two well-known sorrels (Oxalidaceae) family of fruiting trees, carambola, and bilimbi (tree cucumber).

-The fruit is recognized as belimbing manis in many South East Asian regions and kamrakh in India.
+The fruit is recognized as belimbing manis or balimbing (filipino) in many South-East Asian regions and kamrakh in India.

 Photo courtesy: konaboys.

-Carambola fruit features light-green to yellow with attractive smooth waxy surface and weighs about 70-130g.
-Inside, its crispy, juicy pulp can either be mildly sweet or extremely sour depending upon the cultivar type and amount of oxalic acid concentration.
-In some seed types, 2-5 tiny edible seeds found at the center of each angled cavitiy.
+Carambola fruit features light-green to yellow with an attractive smooth, waxy surface and weighs about 70-130g.
+Inside, its crispy and juicy pulp can either be mildly sweet or extremely sour depending upon the cultivar type and amount of oxalic acid concentration.
+In some seed varieties, 2-5 tiny edible seeds are found at the center./p>

-Star fruit is one of very low calorie exotic fruits.
-100 g fruit just provides 31 calories, which is much lower than for any other popular tropical fruits.
+Star fruit is one of the very low-calorie exotic fruits.
+100 g fruit just provides 31 calories, which is much lower than for any other popular tropical fruit.
 Nonetheless, it has an impressive list of essential nutrients, antioxidants, and vitamins required for well-being.

-It also carry small amount of minerals and electrolytes like potassium, phosphorus, and zinc and iron.
+It also carries a small amount of minerals and electrolytes like potassium, phosphorus, and zinc and iron.
 Potassium is an important component of cell and body fluids helps controlling heart rate and blood pressure; thus, it counters bad influences of sodium.

-Star fruit and its juice is often recommended in many folk medicine in Brazil as a diuretic (to increase urine output), expectorant, and to suppress cough.
+Starfruit and its juice are often recommended in many folk medicines in Brazil as a diuretic (to increase urine output), expectorant, and to suppress a cough.
 (Medical disclaimer).

 Photo courtesy: Jorge Brazil.